Thales is on a three-pronged mission to help MNOs connect, protect and predict in a world of 5G connectivity.

 SIM and eSIM fleet management

-MNOs need to make it easy for their new customer types (from carmakers to city planners to farmers) to provision and de-activate millions of remote devices.
+MNOs must make it easy for their new customer types (from carmakers to city planners to farmers) to provision and deactivate millions of remote devices.

-Thales’ Advanced OTA SIM management solution does this via a software as a service model to manage the SIMs.
+Thales' Advanced OTA SIM management solution uses a software-as-a-service model to manage the SIMs.
 It is built on open standards and is fully interoperable.

 In the case of next-generation embedded SIMs, our eSIM Management platform, the most popular globally, ensures secure management over the lifecycle of cellular subscriptions.